jerome-rdlv/cachebust-assets/README.md

-In case of manual installation, either as plugin or mu-plugin, don’t forget to run `composer install` inside the plugin directory to install its depedenncies (actually merely the autoloader).
+In case of manual installation, either as plugin or mu-plugin, don’t forget to run `composer install` inside the plugin directory to install its dependencies (actually merely the autoloader).

 ## Usage